-Mitsubishi Chemical (MCC) maintains a system that ensures the rigorous management of chemicals in all its business domains.
+Mitsubishi Chemical (MCC) maintains a system that ensures the rigorous product stewardship-based management of chemicals in all its business domains.

 To effectively utilize the favorable properties of its chemical raw materials, MCC collects and shares within the company information on all substances related to its products, including that on chemical hazards, applicable domestic and international regulations, and the results of risk assessments.
 In addition, we have built a support structure to better enable the business domains to implement proper chemicals management.

-Because chemical regulations vary by country and region, MCC has appointed persons responsible for overseeing chemicals management at the regional headquarters1 to reinforce the global management system.
+Because chemical regulations vary by country and region, MCC has appointed persons responsible for overseeing product stewardship at the regional headquarters to reinforce the global management system.

 1. Japanese Laws and Regulations

 MCC complies with wide-ranging laws concerning chemicals, including the Chemical Substances Control Law (CSCL), the Industrial Safety and Health Act’s requirements concerning filing new chemical substance notifications, and the Poisonous and Deleterious Substances Control Law’s requirements concerning the registration and management of manufacturing, importing and sale businesses as well as record maintenance.
 To ensure that such compliance is thorough and comprehensive, MCC has established internal guidelines and rules related to compliance with domestic laws and carries out centralized management using a database of notifications filed.
-In fiscal 2017, we launched guidelines for our chemicals management that will enable each business domain to verify the name and inventory status (new or existing chemical) for each substance in accordance with the CSCL.
-In fiscal 2018, we are reinforcing measures to promote awareness within the Company and related training.
+In fiscal 2019, we revised our legal compliance confirmation procedures in line with the amendment of the CSCL and updated our internal guidelines, clearly laying out confirmation procedures for importing chemical substances, including the handling of internal product returns.

 2. Overseas Laws and Regulations

-In the run-up to 2020, the target deadline for achieving the goals of SAICM,3 countries around the world (including China, South Korea, Taiwan, Thailand, the United States and Turkey) are enacting and amending legal regulations on chemicals.
-In particular, the mandatory registration of all existing chemicals, begun under REACH4 in Europe, will soon be adopted in South Korea and Taiwan.
+In the run-up to 2020, the target deadline for achieving the overall goal of the SAICM,2 countries around the world (including China, South Korea, Taiwan, the United States and Turkey) enacted and amended legal regulations on chemicals.
+In particular, the mandatory registration of existing chemicals, begun under EU REACH,3 commenced in South Korea, Taiwan and Turkey.
 To respond to these changes, we are working with the regional headquarters and local Group companies to collect the latest information on legal requirements in each region or location and develop a system to ensure a more accurate response to regulations.
-In fiscal 2017, we systematically implemented and completed the registration of chemical substances produced or imported in quantities of less than 100 tons annually under REACH in Europe and measures to comply with the inventory reset rule under the U.S. TSCA.5 In fiscal 2018, we are focusing efforts on preparations for the full-fledged enforcement of new standards expected going forward, namely registration under K-REACH6 in South Korea and TCSCA7 in Taiwan.
+In fiscal 2019, we focused efforts on dealing with issues related to EU REACH and UK REACH arising from Brexit, preparing for pre-registration under Turkey’s KKDIK (a law similar to REACH), and standard registration and volume reporting under Taiwan’s Toxic and Concerned Chemical Substance Control Act (TCCSCA).

 Voluntary Chemicals Management Initiatives